 - Poor readability

-Internal links can redirect your visitors to another section of your webpage, Call-to-Action buttons have the same effect and images and videos can keep your visitors directly on your page, raising interest to visit other sections.
+Internal links that point toward other content on your site, like this one, are one way of reducing your bounce rate.
+Likewise, Call-to-Action buttons have the same effect and images and videos can keep your visitors directly on your page, raising interest to visit other sections.

 If you want to calculate your bounce rate, simply divide the total number of page visits by the total number of bounces.